 The ZNMAS on its own has Safety and Quality as the prime objectives, that is, it ensures that mine action activities are conducted safely to give quality products and services.
 Besides the ZNMAS, quality is guaranteed as early as the accreditation process where only organisations with good and known track record are accredited.
 Organisations are also to show evidence of a robust internal quality management system as a requirement for operating in Zimbabwe.
 On deployment, organisations are attached with ZIMAC Quality Assurance (QA) Officers who conduct daily monitoring of an organisation's mine action activities and assisting the organisations on best ways of doing things which assure quality end product.
 Over and above the ZIMAC QA Officers, each organisation has its own internal QC measures.
 Besides this daily monitoring, ZIMAC Quality Management (QM) Office Section conducts both deliberate and impromptu visits to carry out quality assurance checks on clearance or training worksites.
 Noted none conformities are discussed and rectified.
-After the total clearance of a particular minefield segment, a Quality Control Team from ZIMAC carries out post clearance sampling and inspection.
+After the total clearance of a particular minefield segment, a Quality Control (QC) Team from ZIMAC carries out post clearance sampling and inspection.
 This is done to all cleared areas including NMC Unit's work.

-Well after land is handed over, ZIMAC in conjunction with the responsible demining organisation carry out post handover impact assessment to verify if the clearance met the intended standard.
+Between 12 and 24 months after hand over, ZIMAC in conjunction with the responsible demining organisation carry out posthandover impact assessment to verify if the clearance met the intended standard.
 This includes going around the communities assessing what they are using the cleared land for and if they are coming across any suspicious objects.
-A handover process is included in ZNMAS 08.04, Section 9, 'Completion d.
-Efforts undertaken to ensure effective exclusion of civilians from mined areas

-Report and Handover Certificate, with example documentation given in Annex B Guidance on the use of IMSMA for post-clearance documentation.
+A handover process is included in ZNMAS 08.04, Section 9, Completion Report and Handover Certificate, with example documentation given in Annex B Guidance on the use of IMSMA for post-clearance documentation.
 These standards direct operators on procedures for informing ZIMAC, NAMAAZ and communities on completion of tasks.